MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ~~~

 #### Explanation:
-1. Shape is a sealed interface, allowing only permitting Circle, Rectangle, Triangle and Pentagon to implement it.
+1. `Shape` is a sealed interface, allowing only permitting `Circle`,` Rectangle`,` Triangle` and `Pentagon` to implement it.
-2. Circle and Rectangle Triangle and Pentagon are records, concisely defining the data they hold.
+2. `Circle` and Rectangle Triangle and Pentagon are records, concisely defining the data they hold.
-3. Shapes demonstrates using pattern matching with switch to handle different Shape types and perform operations like calculating area, perimeter or scaling.
+3. `Shapes` demonstrates using pattern matching with switch to handle different Shape types and perform operations like calculating area, perimeter or scaling.
 The compiler ensures that all possible Shape types are covered in the switch.

 ### Comparing Pattern Matching with the Visitor Pattern

 When we compare pattern matching to the visitor pattern we are actually looking at two different approaches to the [expression problem](https://en.wikipedia.org/wiki/Expression_problem)
 The `Expression Problem` in computer science highlights the challenge of extending data structures and operations independently.

 Specifically, it's difficult to:

 - **Add new data types**: Without modifying existing code that operates on those data types.
 - **Add new operations**: Without modifying existing data types.

-#### Visitor
+#### Visitor Pattern

 The visitor pattern is a solution that favours extending operations over extending data types: